A Local’s Guide to Milos, Greece

 Where is Milos

-Early Christian catacombs, an abundance of virgin beaches, and the colorful villages of Klima, Emborios, and Mandrakia, with their picturesque structures built into the cliffs provide an abundance of things to do should you tire of the beaches.
+Early Christian catacombs, an abundance of virgin beaches, and the colorful villages of Klima, Emborios, and Mandrakia, with their picturesque structures built into the cliffs are just a few "must visits".
 And as the days wind down, you’re treated to one breathtaking sunset after another in Plaka town.

-Apart from the amazing beaches and the picturesque villages, Milos also has a good number of museums that house various types of exhibits.
-There are excellent restaurants all over the island serving Greek and international cuisine, a bit of nightlife (though nothing that will disturb your sleep), quality local products, and many events and festivals, especially in the summertime.
+Away from the water, Milos has plenty of pretty villages and a good number of museums that house various types of exhibits.
+There are excellent restaurants all over the island serving Greek and international cuisine, a bit of nightlife (though nothing that will disturb your sleep), quality local products to shop for, and many events and festivals, especially in the summertime.
+There's lots to do.

 Although an all time favorite of couples, during the last years Milos has also become a top choice for small groups of friends ranging in age from around 30 to 50.
 They all come seeking Milos’ effortless elegance, authenticity, and laid-back atmosphere.